Returning to one of my passions:

 - Recovery from surgery – passive nothingness

-- Recovery from surgery – active, enhancing mental attitudes
+- Active recovery from surgery to engaging the season and environment – enhancing mental attitudes

-- Opening up to others.
-A sometimes personal, sometimes benign energy everywhere that supports a superhuman passage
+- A surreal opening to another.
+A sometimes personal, sometimes benign energy everywhere that supports our journeys.

 - Amulets against the dragon forces – books/mentors etc.